-Internationally known pianist and recording artist, Christina Petrowska Quilico, established the Christina & Louis Quilico Award in 2000 to honor the memory of her late husband, Louis Quilico.
+Christina Petrowska Quilico, C.M.,OOnt, FRSC, an internationally known pianist, educator and recording artist established the Christina and Louis Quilico Fund in 2000 to honour the memory of her late husband, renowned baritone Louis Quilico. established the Christina & Louis Quilico Award in 2000 to honor the memory of her late husband, Louis Quilico.
 The awards are administered by the Ontario Arts Foundation and take place at the Canadian Opera Company every two years.
 Many of the winners have gone on to international careers throughout the States, Canada and Europe.
-Last year’s top winners also won the Metropolitan Opera National Council Audition Finals.
+Winners have also won the Metropolitan Opera National Council Audition Finals.